Documentation Index

 Common flags

---url <gatewayWsUrl>: Gateway WebSocket URL (defaults to config).--token <token>: Gateway token (if required).--timeout <ms>: request timeout (ms).--browser-profile <name>: choose a browser profile (default from config).--json: machine-readable output (where supported).
+--url <gatewayWsUrl>: Gateway WebSocket URL (defaults to config).--token <token>: Gateway token (if required).--timeout <ms>: request timeout (ms).--expect-final: wait for a final Gateway response.--browser-profile <name>: choose a browser profile (default from config).--json: machine-readable output (where supported).

 Quick start (local)